forward-uiuc/Spring-2018-Entity-Search/elasticsearch-analysis-entity-layout/README.md

-# Elastic Search Analysis Plugin for Entity Layout Info
+# Elastic Search Analysis Plugin for Entity Layout Info (Updating this README)

 This is a plugin to enable multiple entity search and clustering on elastic search, for any data with annotated entities (works both for apple dataset and new academia dataset.), indexed in elastic search.